studyathome-internationally/hub/docs/general/enroll.md

 **StudyATHome Internationally**
 The data you provide us with for the purpose of the application will only be used by us to assist the application and grade recognition process.
 The data will not be passed on to third parties.

-I confirm reading and understanding the [privacy information](https://hub.studyathome.technikum-wien.at/studyathome/privacy.html) and consent the data processing.

 </Disclaimer>

 ::: slot confirmation
-I confirm reading this information.
+I confirm reading and understanding the [privacy information](/studyathome/privacy.md) and consent the data processing.
 :::

 <EMail>Write E-Mail</EMail>